apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/01-reusable-content-with-pieces.md

   }
 };
 ```
+{% endcode-tabs-item %}
+{% endcode-tabs %}

 Now the `title` property is set automatically from the first and last name.

 {% hint style="info" %}
 Methods are always added to the module in the `construct` function, which takes the module object, `self`, as its first argument.
-We attach methods directly to `self`.
+You attach methods directly to `self`.
 The use of `self` rather than `this` ensures that methods can make asynchronous calls and be passed as callbacks themselves without any confusion about the value of `this`.
 For more information about object-oriented functional programming in Apostrophe, check out [moog](https://www.npmjs.com/package/moog) and [moog-require](https://www.npmjs.com/package/moog-require).
 {% endhint %}

+#### Using Contextual Fields to Simplify the Form

-You'll notice there is still a separate prompt to enter the full name.
-Let's get rid of that by adding the `contextual` option to the `title` field, which keeps that field out of the modal:
+When you do this, there is still a separate prompt to enter the full name.
+Remove that by adding the `contextual` option to the `title` field, which keeps that field out of the modal:

+{% code-tabs %}
+{% code-tabs-item title="lib/modules/people/index.js" %}
 ```javascript
   // In `addFields`
   {